Paul-Ryan/mytwocents/readme.md

   ** User pages display links to articles they have pledged to support, links to those articles, and if the payment has been completed
   * backend
   ** our backend will be a standard Django build
+  ** toggling our widget to tipped will send a request to our database to create a record of an association between a User (that clicked the widget) and an Article ID.
+  ** we will create actions to sent API requests to process payments at the end of a standard payment period

 # Technologies
 we are considering: